stephancill/coinbase-smart-wallet-rescue/README.md

 3. Deploys your wallet on the target chain (using the same init code)
 4. Replays the AddOwner operations to sync your recovery account
 5. Signs and submits a transfer operation using your recovery key or passkey
+6. **Bundler pays all gas fees** by depositing to EntryPoint, allowing full balance transfers

 ## Development